Latest update: 29-01-2023

 If you compare all those attributes you can see that the ‘Augmented’ drones are the ones with the biggest damage potential as they have the highest Damage Modifier.
 Also the ‘Augmented’ and ‘Integrated’ variations deal mixed damage which makes them more versatile when fighting different types of NPCs.
 ‘Augmented’ drones are also faster than their T2 counterparts.

-The variant of the respective empires however have the better tracking, coming into play when you want to hit small and/or fast targets like Elite NPC Frigates.
+The variant of the respective empires, however, have better tracking, coming into play when you want to hit small and/or fast targets like Elite NPC Frigates.

 The following comparison of light combat drones are ordered after the Damage Modifier from highest to lowest.